ckb-next/ckb-next/README.md

 #### Linux

-If you have problems connecting the keyboard to your system (keyboard doesn't respond, ckb-daemon doesn't recognize it or can't connect the keyboard), try adding the following to your kernel's `cmdline`:
+If you have problems connecting the device to your system (device doesn't respond, ckb-daemon doesn't recognize or can't connect it), try adding the following to your kernel's `cmdline`:

 * K65 RGB: `usbhid.quirks=0x1B1C:0x1B17:0x408`
 * K70: `usbhid.quirks=0x1B1C:0x1B09:0x408`